Advanced High-Strength Steels Design

 01. March.
 2018 - 28.
 February.
 2023

-LAMP is selected as a laboratory for "Workforce Training for Alloys and Steels (고부가 금속소재 전문인력양성사업)" of MOTIE.
+LAMP is selected as a laboratory for "Metal Expert Training Project for High-value added metal material (고부가 금속소재 전문인력양성사업)" of MOTIE.
 The project period is from Mar.
 2018 to Feb.
 2023 and research theme is discovering new concepts of alloy design for next-generation high strength steels, the special phenomenon of steels (e.g., hydrogen embrittlement, low-temperature toughness, etc.).

 01. June.
 2018 - 31.
 May.
 2019